 28. NAME OF APPLICANT (Project or Property Owner or Organization) ADDRESS OF APPLICANT (Include City, State and Zip Code) E-MAIL ADDRESS PHONE NUMBER FAX NUMBER 29.
-NAME OF AUTHORIZED AGENT / ENGINEER (A "Letter of Authorization" is required if different from #28) IS A LETTER OF AUTHORIZATION ATTACHED? □ YES □ NO ADDRESS OF AUTHORIZED AGENT / ENGINEER (Include City, S State and Zip Code) E-MAIL ADDRESS PHONE NUMBER FAX NUMBER 30.
-NAME OF BILLING CONTACT (Same as #28 Same as #29 BILLING ADDRESS WHERE INVOICE(S) IS / ARE TO BE MAILED O (Include City, State and Zip Code) E-MAIL ADDRESS PHONE NUMBER FAX NUMBER I hereby certify under penalty of perjury under the laws of the State of California that the information in this application and any document submitted with or in support of this application are true and correct to the best of my knowledge and belief, and that copies of any documents submitted with or in support of this application are true and correct copies of unaltered original documents.
-I further understand that if I have provided information that is false, intentionally incomplete, or misleading I may be charged with a crime and subjected to fine or imprisonment, or both fine and imprisonment.
-(Penal Code Section 72) 31.
+NAME OF AUTHORIZED AGENT / ENGINEER (A "Letter of Authorization" is required if different from #28) IS A LETTER OF AUTHORIZATION ATTACHED? ☐ YES ☐ NO ADDRESS OF AUTHORIZED AGENT / ENGINEER (Include City, S State and Zip Code) E-MAIL ADDRESS PHONE NUMBER FAX NUMBER 30.
+NAME OF BILLING CONTACT (Same as #28 ☐ Same as #29 ☐ BILLING ADDRESS WHERE INVOICE(S) IS / ARE TO BE MAILED O (Include City, State and Zip Code) E-MAIL ADDRESS PHONE NUMBER FAX NUMBER I hereby certify under penalty of perjury under the laws of the State of submitted with or in support of this application are true and correct to submitted with or in support of this application are true and correct copprovided information that is false, intentionally incomplete, or misleading or both fine and imprisonment.
+(Penal Code Section 72) the best of my knowledge and beller, pies of unaltered original documents. .
+I further understand that if I have 31.
 SIGNATURE OF APPLICANT OR AUTHORIZED AGENT 32.
 PRINT OR TYPE NAME 33.
 TITLE 34.
 DATE